General Education Outcomes

 Upon completion of this coursework, a student will be able to:

-2. Analyze the broader social/historical contexts of works of art.
+2. Analyze the historical and social contexts of works of art.

-3. Evaluate the creative expression of self and others.
+3. Evaluate the creative expression of self or others.

 Upon completion of this coursework, a student will be able to: